ilarne/CV/README.md

 Full stack (with a flair for front end) Javascript and Ruby developer with the drive to learn whatever else is needed to get the job done.
 Working previously across digital marketing, market research and IT roles has given me a balanced understanding of both tech and how it affects (or can be utilised to affect) the user.

 Why [Makers Academy](http://www.makersacademy.com/)?
 I wanted to upskill myself into a career where my creative energy, curious nature and logical mind could truly flourish.
 During this 12-week developer bootcamp I was put through the wringer in learning software development best practices - and loved every second of it.
-I'm keen to combine my old skills with my newly-cultivated software craftsmanship and agile practices to deliver value both to a company's codebase and wider business strategy.
+I'm keen to combine my old skills with the new, to deliver value to both a company's codebase and wider business strategy.

 ## Skills

-## Creativity
+## Creative Technology
-Throughout my life, I have
+Whether drawing or creating graphics with Photoshop at home, designing magazine spreads with InDesign as an Editor, or designing the UI of projects at Makers Academy, I am highly motivated by anything that allows me to flex my creative muscles.
+At work, I was keen to get involved in anything involving the user experience.
+This ranged from designing weekly newsletters for Rise Art and C Space, to redesigning the internal SharePoint site for IT staff at DNV GL.

 ### Communication
 Liaising between both external users and clients, as well as inter- and intra-departmental communications, has been at the centre of all of my previous roles.
 Whether introducing the CEO of Rise Art to the Art Office of St George's Hospital to initiatie an arts charity partnership, sitting at the front of internal communications between UK IT and the wider business of DNV GL, or providing first-line support to both the users and consultants of 25 different communities at C Space, I have excelled in seeing a problem from everyone's perspective and taking them into account to reach the most satisfying conclusion.